-But the researchers did conclude that not only has technology revolutionised our understanding of culture, it can also help us to see how this changes over time.
+The researchers did conclude that not only has technology revolutionised our understanding of culture, but it can also help us to see how this changes over time.

-Who were the baby boomers?
-What were the key influences on that generation in the US and in Britain?
+- Who were the baby boomers?
+What were the key influences on that generation?

 - What is the difference between formal language and colloquial language?